pallets/flask/docs/appcontext.rst

 function in case a ``SERVER_NAME`` was configured.
 This allows you to generate URLs even in the absence of a request.

-If a request context has not been pushed and an application context has not been explicitly set, a ``RuntimeError`` will be raised.
+If no request context has been pushed and an application context has not been explicitly set, a ``RuntimeError`` will be raised.
 ::
     RuntimeError: Working outside of application context.